 In the previous post, we went through the basic setup to keep a couple of devices automatically up to date with the latest and stable versions of your project’s code base.

-In the second part, we are going to continue where we left it and add to the pipeline the ability to generate and store flashable images with the stable version of your project.
+In this second part, we will continue where we left off and add the ability to generate and store flashable images with the stable version of your project.

-Now, we can keep a bunch of devices up to date with the latest and stable version of our software.
-That will help us with development, as we are going to have always access to test and manipulate those devices with the security that they will contain those versions of our code.
+If you completed Part 1, you can now keep several devices up to date with the latest and stable version of our software.
+That will help us with development, as we are going to have always access to test and manipulate those devices with the security that they contain the current and up to date versions of the code.

-An immediate need after testing a working version could be replication.
-For devices with Pantavisor already installed, you can just remotely update them but, can we spread this to new devices when the need to prepare the hardware for production arises?
+An immediate need after testing a working version might be replication.
+For devices that already have Pantavisor already installed, you can simply remotely update them.
+However how do you propagate these changes to new devices when you need to prepare the hardware for production?

-Our CI will help you with this, and it will allow you to keep a list of stable factory images that you can use to flash devices with your ready-to-use software.
+This CI pipeline can help you with this.
+It keeps a list of stable factory images that you can use to flash devices.

 Set up the AWS bucket

-We are going to use AWS to store the flashable images.
-You can register for a free trial here.
+We’ll use AWS to store the flashable images.
+Register for a free trial here.

-After this, you will need to create a bucket to store the images in.
-You will also need an IAM user, set writing permissions on the bucket for that user and create an access key to be able to upload the images from device-ci.
+After this, create a bucket to store the images.
+You will need an IAM user, with write permissions on the bucket.
+And you’ll also need to create an access key in order to upload the images from device-ci pipeline.

-The pipeline will take the AWS credentials created in the previous section from a group of variables we must set.
+The pipeline takes the AWS credentials created in the previous section from the variables you must set.
 These are

-First step will be selecting the commit we want to tag from the ci project we created in the previous part of the tutorial.
-In device-ci, each commit corresponds to a different state of the device.
+Select the commit to tag from the CI project you created in the previous part of the tutorial.
+In the device-ci pipeline, each commit corresponds to a different state of the device.

-In this case, we can physically see that latest device (at the right) is working as desired for our next stable version, which will include the LED blinking feature from part I.
+In this case, we can physically see that latest device (on the right) is working as desired for our next stable version, which includes the blinking LED feature from Part I.

-Latest version corresponds with the latest commit in our GitLab project if the pipeline finished without errors.
-So we will tag that one with the name
+The latest version corresponds with the latest commit in GitLab project, if the pipeline finished without errors.
+Go ahead and tag that one with the name

-You can see the stable job has already begun after the push in GitLab.
+You can see that the stable job has already begun after the push in GitLab.

-After the post, our CI will check if the upgrade went well with a verify job that will trigger an error in case the new version breaks the board boot up process.
+After the post, the CI checks if the upgrade went well with a verify job that triggers an error in case the new version breaks the board boot up process.

-Let’s check the pipeline has passed and the image has been uploaded to AWS in GitLab CI log.
+Let’s check that the pipeline passed and the image is uploaded to AWS in GitLab CI log.

 The updated stable device name, revision , generated image download link and other relevant metadata can be consulted in a json at the root of your project path in AWS.